nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Step 2: The user has added items with `add i qty`.

-Step 3: The user enters the command `save preset sample` to save the preset as named sample.
+Step 3: The user enters the command `save preset sample` to save the preset with the name `sample`.

-Step 4: `Storage#readPresetManager()` is executed to retrieve the list of all presets, `presets` from the json file.
+Step 4: `Storage#readPresetManager()` is executed to retrieve the list of all presets, `allLists`, from the presets json file.

 Step 5: The preset with the name `sample` for vendor `i` does not exist.